ChengfeiYan/PPI_MSA-taxonomy_rank/README.md

 # PPI-MSA_taxonomy-rank
 This repositoriy provides the code implementation of the algorithm described in [1] to generate the MSA of interalogs for intra-species protein-protein interactions, which also allows the user to restrict interologs to different taxonomic ranks of the species of target PPI in the MSA generation.
-The generated MSA of interologs can be further used as the input of [Alphafold2](https://github.com/deepmind/alphafold) for protein complex structure prediction or as the input of [DRN-1D2D](https://github.com/ChengfeiYan/DRN-1D2D) for protein contact prediction.
+The generated MSA of interologs can be further used as the input of [Alphafold2](https://github.com/deepmind/alphafold) (GAPs or GLY Linkers should be added to connect the chains) for protein complex structure prediction.

 In addition, you can use /ptm/ptm.py to calculate the ptm value after removing the linker.